shreytailor/msa-devops/README.md

   buildDir: '$(rootDir)/build'
 ```

-We need `npm` in our pipeline and so here, we are just downloading and caching a particular version which we want for our application.
+We need `npm` in our pipeline and so here, we are just downloading and caching a particular version of Node which we want for our application.
 ```
 steps:
 - task: NodeTool@0